 I still remember when I was in middle school, my teacher said, 'I went to Sazae-do on my day off.
 It was an interesting building.'

-As an adult, when I actually stepped into that building, I thought, 'Is this what my teacher was talking about...!' while picturing my teacher's face, and I experienced a strange sensation as if the world was warping.
+As an adult, when I actually stepped into that building, I thought, "So this is what the teacher was talking about...!" and while imagining the teacher's face, I experienced a strange sensation as if the world was bending.

-The smell of old wood infused with history and the mysterious experience of losing your sense of balance as you walk.
+The smell of old wood that has absorbed history and the mysterious experience of losing my sense of balance while walking.

-This time, we will guide you into the deep mystery of the unique wooden architectural wonder "Sazae-do (official name: Kyushu Shosonji Entsu Sansodo)" located on Iimoriyama in Aizuwakamatsu, famous for the Byakkotai.
+This time, I will guide you into the deep mystery of the unique wooden architectural wonder "Sazae-do (official name: Kyu Shōsōji Entsu Sansōdō)" located on Mount Iimori in Aizu-Wakamatsu, famous for the Byakkotai.

-As you spiral up the slope in a clockwise direction to reach the summit (Taiko Bridge), you will then descend another slope, creating a one-way structure where "those going up and those going down never cross paths even once on their way to the exit," much like an optical illusion or a Mobius strip.
+As you spiral upwards to the top (Taiko Bridge) in a clockwise direction, you will then descend another slope, creating a one-way structure where "those going up and those going down never cross paths even once"—it's like a trick picture or a Möbius strip.

 Why was such a complex building constructed?